 MARC 21 concise formats.
 Washington, D.C.: Library of Congress.

 Abridged Dewey decimal classification and relative index.
 15th ed.
 Dublin, Ohio.: OCLC, 2012.

 SCIS subject headings.
 Latest ed.
 Carlton South, Vic.: Curriculum Corporation. + New and changed headings approved by the SCIS Information Services Standards Committee.

-We do not advocate creating original records as a task for school library staff as this is a job for cataloguing specialists.
+Creating original records is best done by cataloguing specialists rather than school library staff.
 Downloading standards-based records is a far more accurate, consistent and time efficient process.

 By using standards-based products like SCISWeb and SchoolsCat, and taking advantage of suitable copy records from recommended sites for unmatched items, you will save time and avoid the need to correct inconsistencies at a later date.

 How to obtain catalogue records using SCIS and SchoolsCat